“And up next is Marisa Donnelly, reading three poems for us tonight.”

 I pause for a second, then begin.

 The Alpha Chi National Convention, March 19-21 2015, was held this year at the Sheraton Hotel in Chicago, Illinois.
 Hundreds of students from both the United States and internationally, gathered from different colleges across the country to celebrate scholarship, academics, networking, and camaraderie.
-Five members from Waldorf College attended: Marisa Donnelly, Molly Maschka, Tara Kingland, Jenna Tegtmeyer, and Shaye Sutherland.
+Five members from Waldorf University attended: Marisa Donnelly, Molly Maschka, Tara Kingland, Jenna Tegtmeyer, and Shaye Sutherland.

 The Sheraton is located in a prime part of the city, just a walk from Millennium Park, the location of the famous ‘Bean’ and Jay Pritzker Pavilion; the Willis Tower (formerly Sears Tower) and Skydeck; and Navy Pier, home of the well-known Ferris Wheel overlooking the city skyline.

 The convention began on Thursday afternoon with a gathering related to the theme and national service project, “Harmonious Hemispheres: The Nexus of Science and the Arts.”
 For the service project, chapters and schools were asked to raise money for the Art Therapy Connection of Chicago, which as their website states, is a “non-profit organization that provides in-school and after-school art therapy and expressive arts programming for at-risk youth who have little or no access to support.”
-It was asked that each school collected art supplies and donated at least $50, which Waldorf College contributed as a result of the face-painting events and bake sales held on campus earlier this year.
+It was asked that each school collected art supplies and donated at least $50, which Waldorf University contributed as a result of the face-painting events and bake sales held on campus earlier this year.

 An informal ‘Taste of Chicago’ reception was held following the Art Therapy gathering, which included various favorites from local restaurants: chicken and waffles, beef or barbeque chicken sliders, cheesecake pops, meats and cheeses, breads, and Chicago-style hotdogs.
 The Research and Creativity Forum was also held at this time.
 Students who completed poster projects were able to display and answer questions about their work for the chance to win a scholarship award.
 Senior biology major, Jenna Tegtmeyer, presented at this time.
 Her poster presentation was entitled, “Insights into the Mechanism of Heme Transfer from PhuS to Heme Oxygenase in P. aeruginosa,” showcasing research on the bacteria, Pseudomonas aeruginosa, which infects individuals with compromised immune systems.
 Tegtmeyer completed this research at the undergraduate program in the bioinorganic chemistry department at North Dakota State University.